ibrahimkaratoprak/EarthquakeReport/README.md

 # EarthquakeReport

-This project was developed by [Ibrahim Karatoprak](https://github.com/ibrahimkaratoprak) (me) as a job application project for "Java Developer" position.
+This project was developed by [Ibrahim Karatoprak](https://github.com/ibrahimkaratoprak) as a job application project for the "Java Developer" position.

 ## Used API